 Representatives of clubs concerned in a dispute shall not be entitled to sit or vote at the Appeals Committee meeting whilst the dispute is under consideration.
 However they will have the right to appeal and be heard in person at the Appeals Committee Meeting whose decision will be final, (subject to appeal to the Lancashire County Table Tennis Association).

-It shall be considered the responsibility of a team changing its secretary, address, contact details, headquarters or match night, to notify the League Secretary and the secretary of all other clubs in the league, in writing, of the changes.
+It shall be considered the responsibility of a team changing its secretary, address, contact details, headquarters or match night, to notify the League Secretary, the Webmaster and the secretary of all other clubs in the league, in writing, of the changes.

 The team scoring most points in each division shall be awarded the appropriate championship trophy.
 The trophies shall be held by the winning clubs for twelve months and returned to the league in good condition

 In the event of teams within a particular division ending the season with an equal number of points, the higher position will be awarded to the team based on all league results using the following criteria:-

 1. The team which has won the most matches, then if unresolved

 2. The team which has the fewest points conceded.

 If the teams are still tied then the cumulative match results between the teams involved will be used in the following manner:-

 3. The team having scored the most points, then if unresolved